Craig Quigley

 Upon retiring from the Navy, Quigley accepted a position as vice president of communications and public affairs for Lockheed Martin Maritime Systems & Sensors, leading a 30-person communications team across eight states for a $3.5B operating company.
 After working for Lockheed Martin, Quigley became director of communication for U.S. Joint Forces Command in Hampton Roads, Virginia.
 He then served as the executive director of the Hampton Roads Military & Federal Facilities Alliance, a public-private partnership dedicated to attracting, retaining and growing federal facilities in the region.
 He retired from this position in June 2022.

-Quigley is a 1975 distinguished graduate of the U.S. Naval Academy at Annapolis, Maryland, and was president of his class.
-A native of Winthrop, Iowa, he is an active public speaker, and believes in the value of mentoring juniors and developing teamwork to accomplish difficult objectives.
+A native of Winthrop, Iowa, Quigley is an active public speaker, and believes in the value of mentoring juniors and developing teamwork to accomplish difficult objectives.
 He has been listed in Who’s Who in American High Schools and Who’s Who in American Colleges and Universities, and was selected as an “Outstanding Young Man of America” in 1980.

 On September 11, 2001, Rear Admiral Quigley was a media spokesperson at The Pentagon.